 Additional possible risk factors include:

-Careful history and rectal examination can establish the diagnosis, and physical examination may help identify causes of secondary constipation.
+Careful history and rectal examination (routinely performed in adults but only as needed in children) can establish the diagnosis, and physical examination may help identify causes of secondary constipation.
+The Rome IV criteria are used to make a diagnosis of primary constipation:

 Identification of drug side effects in adults, including those from the use of over-the-counter products such as antacids and iron supplements, does not negate the need for further evaluation.
 Drugs may make evident a problem that had not previously been apparent.